October 14, 2024

 It’s important to note that the type of filler or spackle used should match the material of the wall.
 For example, if the wall is made of drywall, use a drywall spackle.
 If the wall is made of plaster, use a plaster filler.
 Using the wrong type of filler can result in an uneven surface or even damage to the wall.
 Additionally, if the paint color is difficult to match, consider bringing a sample of the paint to a hardware store to have it matched for a seamless touch-up.

-See also How to Trim Window Shutters
+See also How to Install Interior Board and Batten Shutters

 Tips for Easier Removal of Window Shutters